ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/apache-spark/spark-native-connector.md

 Alternatively, you can add [clickhouse-client JAR](https://mvnrepository.com/artifact/com.clickhouse/clickhouse-client) and [clickhouse-http](https://mvnrepository.com/artifact/com.clickhouse/clickhouse-http-client) individually if you prefer not to use the full JDBC package.

+In any case, ensure that the package versions are compatible according to the [Compatibility Matrix](#compatibility-matrix).
 :::

 ## Register The Catalog (required)